XIMDEX/structured-data/doc/guide.md

 }
 ```

-If you want to delete a value from this item, for example the employee called David, we can use the delete argument to remove only this value:
+If you want to delete a value from this item, for example, the employee called David, we can use the delete argument to remove only this value:

 > [PATCH] http://localhost/api/v1/item/9
 ```json